 Always wash your hands after removing the patch.

 After removing a patch, fold it in half so it sticks together and throw it away in a place where children or pets cannot get to it.
 A used skin patch could be fatal to a child or pet who accidentally chews on the patch.
 Seek emergency medical attention if this happens.

 It may take up to 4 weeks before your symptoms improve.
 For best results, keep using the patches as directed.

-If you stop using rivastigmine transdermal for any reason, do not restart the medication without talking to your doctor first.
-You may need to restart treatment with a lower dose.
+If you stop using rivastigmine for any reason, do not restart the medicine without talking to your doctor first.
+You may need to start with a lower dose.

 Store at room temperature away from moisture and heat.
 Keep each patch in its foil pouch until you are ready to use it.